raviqqe/doc/pen-lang/implementing-perceus-reference-counting-gc.md

 ## Implementing the algorithm

-What I've implemented so far in [Pen][pen] are two core functionalities of the Perceus algorithm:
+What I've implemented so far in Pen are two core functionalities of the Perceus algorithm:

 - In-place updates of records on heap
 - Relaxed atomic operations on reference counts